How to Improve Customer Segmentation with AI

 For large businesses with a wide customer base that collect a lot of data, the market leaders have you covered.
 Salesforce Pardot and Adobe Marketo both offer their own suites of intelligence-driven tools.

 It’s also possible to introduce AI segmentation into your marketing campaigns on a smaller scale.
-For example, you may want to experiment with segmented email marketing campaigns first and see what sort of results it offers compared to your previous email marketing efforts.
+For example, you may want to experiment with AI in email marketing campaigns first and see what sort of segmentation it offers compared to your existing software.

 Even before you’ve chosen a platform to work with, you want to start thinking about exactly how you should segment your customer base.
 Some options include: